-Raise your hand if you want to have buttocks of steel!
+Raise your hand if you want to have glutes of steel!

-If you are like millions of women, you dream of showing off a toned and round butt.
+If you are like millions of women, you dream of showing off a toned and round booty.

 I still haven't met the first single woman who doesn't want it.
 And among married women there are also plenty.

-In addition to adding attractiveness, building your rear area makes you healthier.
+In addition to adding attractiveness, building your posterior area makes you healthier.

 And it improves your posture and the contour of your body.
-It is also key to preventing lower back pain, balancing the middle area and quadriceps.
+It is also key to preventing lower back pain, balancing the core and quadriceps.

-Without a toned butt, you can be vulnerable to injury.
+Without a toned butt, you may be vulnerable to injury.

-Sedentary people who make minimal movements can get "flat bottom syndrome" or gluteal amnesia that markedly inhibits this muscle group.
+Sedentary people who make minimal movements can contract "flat butt syndrome" or gluteal amnesia that noticeably inhibits this muscle group.
 Who wants that?
 I think none.

 The glutes also tend to be weak among runners.
 Many of them do not include them in their training.

 Conclusion?
-You have to move that butt and have a nutritious and balanced diet.
+You have to move that booty and have a nutritious and balanced diet.

 From now on I am going to give you guidelines so that you eat as you should, in addition to effective training.

 Do them with joy.
-This will make it easier for you to incorporate them into your daily routine.
+This way it will be easier for you to incorporate them into your daily routine.

 Are you ready?

-Transform your diet and your tail will also change
+Transform your diet and your tail will change too

-And it is that a high percentage of fat can ruin all your physical work.
+And a high percentage of fat can ruin all your physical work.
 Well, your diet is going to make a difference.

-Try to cut down on refined sugars and processed foods.
+Try to reduce refined sugars and processed foods.

-If your goal is to increase the size of that zone, you must eat more calories than you expend.
+If your goal is to increase the size of that area, you must eat more calories than you expend.

-If you want to reduce them, it would be the opposite.
+If you wanted to reduce them, it would be the opposite.

-You can do cheat meals, but be sure to work out the next day and finish with 10 minutes of high intensity HIIT exercises.
+You can have cheat meals, but make sure to exercise the next day and finish with 10 minutes of high-intensity HIIT exercises.

 You can supplement with multivitamins.

-If you eat like this and add long, deep nights of sleep, you will see the glory.
+If you eat like this and add nights of long, deep sleep, you will see glory.
 Your hormones will be balanced and your body fat percentage will stay behind the line.

-In addition to the data offered by science, experience is the best adviser.
+In addition to the data offered by science, experience is the best advisor.

 Before you begin, ask yourself these five questions: